 cpa faq tax accountants austin texas laura cannon cpa small business financials irs representation

 Many people choose a CPA to prepare their tax return when they become self-employed or receive Schedule K-1s from partnerships, LLCs, or S corporations.
-Other complex tax issues not handled easily by common tax prep software include oil and gas investments, stock options, and rental property.
+Other complex tax issues not handled easily by common tax prep software include oil and gas investments, stock options, new IRC Section 199A deductions, and rental property.
 Small businesses often use a CPA to prepare financial statements so they have accurate bottom line information throughout the year.

 We’ll represent you before the IRS if you receive a notice or letter.
 Most audits are merely requests for clarification regarding a specific line item on your tax return.
 These can typically be taken care of via written correspondence or phone call, which minimizes our time.
 IRS representation is a separate engagement and will be billed accordingly.